 Materials scientists work with diverse types of materials (e.g., metals, polymers, ceramics, liquid crystals, composites) for a broad range of applications (e.g., energy, construction, electronics, biotechnology, nanotechnology) employing modern processing and discovery principles (e.g., casting, additive manufacturing, coating, evaporation, plasma and radiation processing, artificial intelligence, and computer simulations).

-by choosing a specialization area that covers one or more of these topics.
+by choosing a specialization area that covers one, or more of these topics:

 Contact Ichiro Takeuchi (email@example.com) or Adaire Parker (firstname.lastname@example.org) to schedule a visit.

 Visit the MSE booth at the annual Mayland Day, typically held the last Saturday in April.

 Additional online resources:

 Explore a list of educational Materials Science & Engineering websites

 Browse materials science videos on our YouTube Channel: MaterialsatUMD